 Next up we will set up some node environment variables.
 These settings might differ per build executer.
 This way we can configure the settings per build executer.

-You will need to setup the environment variables for "7 zip" and our "unreal engine root".
-After you have done this we can start with setting up our project.
+You will need to set up the environment variables for "7 zip" and our "unreal engine root".
+After you have done this we can start by setting up our project.

 Setting up a new Freestyle project

 From the home screen you can visit "New Item" to create a new project.
 In our case we will create a new "Freestyle project", give the project a appropriate name and press Ok.

 Give the build a clear description.
 We also want to set up the number of builds to keep.
 In my case, my server disk space is limited so I have set up Jenkins to keep a maximum of 2 artifacts per project, for a maximum of 7 days.
 You should pick the options that suite your project.